alpacahq/user-docs/content/api-documentation/api-v2/market-data/_index.md

 exchanges listed above.
 That said, Alpaca Data API satisfies most of the daily uses with enough accuracy as to the real time price needs.

-Due to the exchange requiremenrts, it is necessary to have a live trading account and sign the agreement to start accessing Polygon data.
+Due to the exchange requirements, it is necessary to have a live trading account and sign the agreement to start accessing Polygon data.
 Users without a live brokerage account must use Alpaca Data API.